Scientific Programs

 Geraldine Blanchard

-Geraldine Blanchard European Specialist in Veterinary and Comparative Nutrition, Veterinary Nutrition Specialist consultation, Biarritz, CEO Vet Nutrition Coach, Bidart, CEO Animal Nutrition Expertise, Arbonne, CEO Vetanea Pty Ltd, QLD
+Geraldine Blanchard European Specialist in Veterinary and Comparative Nutrition, Veterinary Nutrition Specialist consultation, Biarritz, CEO Vet Nutrition Coach, Bidart, CEO Animal Nutrition Expertise, Arbonne, CEO Vetanea Pty Ltd, QLD, France

 Bio